a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 - [Developer Experience is] How developers feel, think and value their work... - [Research Paper](https://doi.org/10.48550/arXiv.2205.06352)
 - Developer experience (DevEx) refers to how developers perceive and interact with their work environment (stakeholder)... - [DX](https://getdx.com/blog/developer-experience/)

-**A developer experience (DX, DevEx)** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, physical environment).
+Synthesized Definition: **A developer experience** is the holistic relationship — encompassing perceptions, emotions, and interactions — between a software developer and a part of their work context (e.g., a tool, platform, portal, process, workflow, activity, document, system, culture, physical environment).

-Similar to the UX and related definitions above, this definition focuses on developers' personal factors like thoughts, emotions, and behaviors/interactions.
+Similar to the UX and related definitions above, this definition focuses on developers' personal aspects like thoughts, emotions, and behaviors/interactions.
 The field, by contrast, focuses on stakeholder outcomes and business impact.

 ## What is the field of Developer Experience (DX, DevEx)?